-But there are other reasons to make the switch to an automatic irrigation system, too.
-Below we will explore some of those reasons.
+But there are other reasons to make the switch to an automatic irrigation system.

 Automatic irrigation systems are convenient, especially for those who travel.
-About the only con one can list for them is that, initially, they cost more than the alternative.
-But if installed and programmed properly, they can even save you money in the long run and help in water conservation.
-Dead lawn grass and plants need to be replaced, and that can be expensive; if automation can save you this expense, it is already well on the way to paying for itself.
+The main disadvantage is that, initially, they cost more than the alternative.
+But, if installed and programmed properly, a lawn irrigation system can save you money in the long term and help you conserve water.
+If your lawn or flower die they need to be replaced, and that can be expensive; if automation can save you this expense, it will be worth the investment.

-But the pros of having sprinklers installed can go beyond that.
+The pros of having sprinklers installed can go beyond saving money on replacing flowers.
 Watering with a hose or with an oscillator wastes water.
 Neither method targets plant roots with any significant degree of precision.
-Automatic irrigation systems can be programmed to discharge more precise amounts of water in a targeted area, which promotes water conservation (which saves you money).
+Automatic irrigation systems can be programmed to discharge more precise amounts of water in a targeted area, which promotes water conservation.

 What Are the Best Sprinkler Heads to Use?

-That confusion is understandable.
-To clear it up, consider how the factors of topography and lawn size come into play in selecting a type of sprinkler head.
-But first, let's take a closer look at the two common types of lawn sprinkler heads:
+Consider how the factors of topography and lawn size come into play in selecting a type of sprinkler head.
+Let's take a closer look at the two common types of lawn sprinkler heads:

 By contrast, the rotor-type sprinkler heads have a lower application rate, so they are simpler to use on slopes.
 Rotor heads also apply water more uniformly than do spray heads, making them more suitable for watering larger areas.
 For people who wish to irrigate large areas of lawn, sprinkler systems with rotor heads would be a logical choice.